BambooFlower/Math-Scripts/Code/README.md

 - Cryptography Folder: Collection of encryption-decryption ciphers
 - Dynamical Systems Folder: Collection of scripts for dynamical systems theory
 - Fluid Flow Folder: Collection of fluid flow (both viscous and inviscid) visualizations
-- Fourier Series Folder: JavaScript visualization of Fourier series
+- Fourier Series & Transforms Folder: JavaScript visualization of Fourier series
 - Graph Theory Folder: Collection of scripts for Graph Theory
 - Hypercube Folder: JavaScript visualization of the hypercube (Tesseract)
 - Knot Theory Folder: Collection of scripts for the visualization of knots